Shaukat Qadir: Author and columnist

 Shaukat has written in various newspapers, magazines, journals and books over the last decade, both nationally and internationally.
-He has a weekly column in the Daily Times (Pakistan) and also writes regularly for The National.
+He has a weekly column in the Pakistan Daily Times and also writes regularly for The National.
 In the past, he has written for the Far Eastern Economic Review, RUSI – Royal United Services Institute (UK), PILDAT – Pakistan Institute for Legislative Development and Transparency, Rediff.com (India), Dawn (Pakistan), and The Round Table Journal, among others.